taranasus/pls/README.md

 Installation:
 - clone this repo
-- add your openai api key to the pls file
+- create a token.txt file in the pls folder with your openai api key in it
-- chmod +x pls3
+- in a terminal, in the folder of the repo, run "chmod +x pls3"
-- chmod +x pls4
+- in a terminal, in the folder of the repo, run "chmod +x pls4"
-- add pls folder to your path
+- add pls folder to your path.
+You can do this by using the terminal to write "pls4 add this folder to the PATH".

 Requirements:
 - jq binary (commandline JSON processor) - For pls3 and pls4